• Report Animal Cruelty

 Visit Website

 Spay/Neuter Services: Spay/neuter services are offered to qualified low-income clients by appointment only.
-Our Clinic Team will verify income and/or public assistance.
-To make an appointment, please-call 505.217.0300 and leave a voicemail.
+The clinic team will verify income and/or public assistance.
+To make an appointment, please call the Veterinary Clinic at 505-217-0300 or email at ClinicInfo@AnimalHumaneNM.org.
+Spay/neuter patients are taken on an appointment only basis Monday through Thursday.

 Feral Cat Services: Trap/Neuter/Return (TNR) is a comprehensive, ongoing program in which free-roaming and feral cats already living outdoors in cities, towns, and rural areas are humanely trapped, medically evaluated, vaccinated, and sterilized by veterinarians, then returned to their original location.